jdcast/microvascular-anastamosis/docs/source/installation/index.rst

 Alias to set environment variable
 ---------------------------------

-There are quite a few RTT packages and there is a high chance of running into limitation, setting the below alias in the ``.bashrc`` file will help.
+There are quite a few RTT packages and there is a high chance of running into limitations, setting the below alias in the ``.bashrc`` file will help.

 ``alias rsp_rtt='export RTT_COMPONENT_PATH=$COLCON_PREFIX_PATH/kdl_typekit/lib/orocos:
 $COLCON_PREFIX_PATH/orocos_toolchain/lib/orocos: